Reliable Linearized Phase Retrieval for Near-Field Antenna Measurements with Truncated Measurement Surfaces: Truncated Measurements with Incomplete Phase Information

-In the side constraint of~\eqref{eq:PC_linear_psi_main}, we have already relaxed the nonconvex condition on all of the magnitudes $|\vec \psi | = \vec 1$ of the remaining phase unknowns to only affect the single $s$th entry $[\vec \psi]_s$, which represents a convex restriction.
+where the remaining phase unknowns of only $\vec b_1$ and $\vec b_2$ are stacked in the vector $\vec \psi\in\mathbb{C}^{q}$ (with $\left|\vec \psi \right| = \vec 1$, $\vec 1$ being a suitable all-ones vector), and $\mat A^{\dagger}$ is the pseudo inverse of $\mat A$.
+The operator $\mathrm{diag}(|\vec b|) =\mat B\in\mathbb{R}^{m\times m}$ constructs a diagonal matrix from the observed magnitudes and the known phase differences are placed inside the phase-difference matrix $\mat C\in\mathbb{C}^ {m\times q}$.
+Comparing the farmost left-hand and right-hand sides of~\eqref{eq:intermediate_PC} reveals that we have been able to eliminate the source coefficients $\vec z$.
+This becomes more obvious by rewriting~\eqref{eq:intermediate_PC} as In the side constraint of~\eqref{eq:PC_linear_psi_main}, we have already relaxed the nonconvex condition on all of the magnitudes $|\vec \psi | = \vec 1$ of the remaining phase unknowns to only affect the single $s$th entry $[\vec \psi]_s$, which represents a convex restriction.
 In essence,~\eqref{eq:PC_linear_psi_main} is an alternative formulation to that in (10) of~\cite{PaulusPCEuCAP2021}.
-Here, a reduced number of unknowns at the expense of a larger computational effort due to the occurrence of the pseudo inverse matrix $\mat A^{-1}$ is achieved compared to the formulation in~\cite{PaulusPCEuCAP2021}.
+Here, a reduced number of unknowns at the expense of a larger computational effort due to the occurrence of the pseudo inverse matrix $\mat A^{\dagger}$ is achieved compared to the formulation in~\cite{PaulusPCEuCAP2021}.
 Note that both formulations have, in a different notation, already been mentioned in~\cite{Kornprobst.2021}.

 The idea of~\eqref{eq:PC_linear_psi_main} is to determine the remaining unknown phases in the vector $\vec \psi$ such that no \textit{physically incorrect} portions are generated, which might contradict the source model, when combined with the known phase differences in the matrix $\mat C$ and the measured magnitudes in $\mat B$.
 In other words, whenever the combination of phases with magnitudes can be generated by the underlying model, i.e., by the forward operator $\mat A$, the term on the left-hand side in the equation in~\eqref{eq:PC_linear_psi_main} will be zero.
-The projector $\mat A \mat A^{-1}$ removes portions which do not agree with the equivalent model, while the identity matrix $\mat I$ leaves any vector unchanged\,---\,the difference $\mat I \tilde{\vec b} - \mat A\mat A^{-1}\tilde{\vec b}$ will, thus, reveal inappropriate portions in $\tilde{\vec b}$.
+The projector $\mat A \mat A^{\dagger}$ removes portions which do not agree with the equivalent model, while the identity matrix $\mat I$ leaves any vector unchanged\,---\,the difference $\mat I \tilde{\vec b} - \mat A\mat A^{\dagger}\tilde{\vec b}$ will, thus, reveal inappropriate portions in $\tilde{\vec b}$.